Onya La Tour: Siblings

 Onya had a number of siblings, including the two mentioned here.

 Brother: Alva "Al" J. La Toor (1908–1958) was Onya La Tour's half brother, born to La Tour's father Simon Tarr and his second wife.
 He resided in California for 10 years, and in 1953, took up residence in Nashville, Indiana.
 He was a painter and leather craftsman.
 La Toor's studio was at 100 South Van Buren St., Nashville, Indiana, a distinctive building with 3 large windows in the front, still in use in 2018.

 Sister: Merle Carrie Tarr, who died at a young age.

 Daughter

-Manya La Tour was born ca. 1926 on the homestead near Spokane, Washington.
-Later, they lived in California.
+Manya La Tour was born in 1926 in Hollywood, California and adopted by Onya that year.
 When Manya was 8 1/2 (1934), Onya left her at a Catholic boarding school for poor children, in Paris, France.
 Onya made little or no contact with Manya at this school, and Manya felt abandoned.
 After a year in the school, Manya's Great Aunt Eleanor Kellock settled the account at the school for $900 ($16,500 in 2018 dollars), and took Manya home.
 Manya graduated from Shortridge High School in Indianapolis, Indiana in 1943.
 Manya and her mother had a difficult relationship, and Manya left home at age 16.